{/*

 An additional cost to factor in when considering globalization is shipping.
 Any e-commerce owner understands the necessary cost of shipping and handling in a localized business setting.

 This price will most likely increase with differences in shipping methods, including the cost of shipping overseas.
-Delivery methods will be different abroad, and taking this value into account will be a necessary obligation to factor into business operations.
+Delivery methods will be different abroad, and considering this value will be a necessary obligation to factor into business operations.

 In many cases, especially if you have plans to expand radically, you won’t be dealing with your regular customers.
 Going global means differences in language and cultural norms.
 Things you and your team must prepare for when taking your business overseas will be overcoming language barriers and understanding cultural differences.

-Imagine trying to establish and maintain a business partnership if you can’t properly communicate with them, or are even insulting them because you don’t understand their cultural values.
+Imagine establishing and maintaining a business partnership if you can’t properly communicate with them or are insulting them because you don’t understand their cultural values.
 If you aim to expand your business globally, you must understand and overcome this challenge for a successful company.

-It’s hard enough complying to the policies and laws in your own country.
+It’s hard enough to comply with your country's policies and laws.
 Furthermore, you may have become accustomed to the ins and outs of business operations where your company is located.
 Moving operations means adhering to new regulations, and if you aren’t familiar with the protocols of the region you are looking to spread to, it can land your business in hot water.

-To further complicate things, very recent mandates have taken effect concerning business operations and data security in the European Union.
-The GDPR, or the General Data Protection Regulation, is changing the way businesses obtain and secure data.
+To further complicate things, very recent mandates concerning business operations and data security in the European Union have taken effect.
+The GDPR, or the General Data Protection Regulation, is changing how businesses obtain and secure data.

 Even with all the challenges that can arise when taking your business global, companies are still choosing to make the leap.
 This decision is easily made because the benefits of (successfully) going global far outweigh the challenges.

-Taking your business to new markets carries the benefits of new markets and customers for your products, and therefore decreasing your dependency on your current market.
-If done correctly, the revenue of your new markets and customers is well worth the investment of globalization.
+Taking your business to new markets carries the benefits of new markets and customers for your products, therefore decreasing your dependency on your current market.
+If done correctly, the revenue of your new markets and customers is well worth the investment in globalization.

 The key phrase here is “if done correctly.”
 Navigating the pitfalls of the challenges of going global will be crucial if you want your business to survive in world markets.

 Many of the challenges above involve a firm understanding of the cultures of the regions you plan on expanding your business to.
 When conducting international business, things will go wrong, get misconstrued, and misunderstandings can happen.
-It is your job to minimize these issues the best you can and possess the adaptability to handle these issues when they arise.
+It is your job to minimize these issues the best you can and be adaptable to handle them when they arise.

-Global operations demand you to get out of your comfort zone as procedures will be out of the norm.
-Because you will be in unfamiliar waters, it is vital that you do your research to gain an extensive knowledge of your new customers and their culture(s).
+Global operations demand you to get out of your comfort zone, as procedures will be out of the norm.
+Because you will be in unfamiliar waters, it is vital that you do your research to gain extensive knowledge of your new customers and their culture(s).

 Cultural sensitivity will extend beyond just learning a language.
 A business can falter due to a faux pas, and when operating in a culture you don’t fully understand, the opportunity to insult a community of people increases when you expand.

-It is best to understand religious and cultural values, etiquette, and other cultural norms of the regions you’d like to market to.
+Understanding the religious and cultural values, etiquette, and other cultural norms of the regions you’d like to market to is best.
 Being culturally aware will increase your chances of successful expansion.

 You wouldn’t negotiate a foreign business partnership without at least doing a bit of research, so why wouldn’t you take the time to investigate the place you are taking your business to properly?
 The information above is a start on how you can get started expanding your business.